tommadness/KH2Randomizer/docs/trackers/index.md

 # Step 4

-After launching KH2 (Step 3), if you don't have autodetect turned on (in Customize menu), go to "Actions" > "Start Autotracking" to make the tracker autotrack.
+After launching KH2 (Step 3), if you don't have autodetect turned on (in Customize menu), go to "Actions" > "Start Autotracking" to start autotracking.
 The tracker title bar window will change "Not tracking." to "Autotracking!"once the tracker successfully connects to the game.